An exact multiple-time-step variational formulation for the committor and the transition rate: Methods

 which is zero when $u = q$ by \eqref{eq:qp_bvp} and \eqref{eq:qm_bvp}.

 When $\tau = \dt$, \eqref{eq:evcn_loss} reduces to

-The last two terms in the expectation impose a soft penalty for the boundary conditions.
+Again, the last two terms in the expectation impose a penalty for violating the boundary conditions; multiplying them by a tunable hyperparameter would recapitulate the losses in Refs.~\citenum{li_semigroup_2022} and~\citenum{megias_iterative_2025}.
 The gradient of \eqref{eq:vcn_loss} is

 which is zero when $\tau = \dt$ and $u = q$ because of \eqref{eq:qp_bvp_1} and \eqref{eq:qm_bvp_1}.
-We write these expression with $\tau$ rather than $\dt$ because we will later use them with $\tau > \dt$.
+We write these expressions with $\tau$ rather than $\dt$ because we will later use them with $\tau > \dt$.
 However, minimizing \eqref{eq:vcn_loss} with $\tau>\epsilon$ does not yield $q$ in the infinite data limit.

-In principle, the boundary condition penalties are not needed---in Ref.~\citenum{chen_discovering_2023}, the authors minimized a variational expression that enforced boundary conditions directly on the model output and evaluated the loss only in $D$.
+In principle, the penalties for violating the boundary conditions are not needed---in Ref.~\citenum{chen_discovering_2023}, the authors minimized a variational expression that enforced boundary conditions directly on the model output and evaluated the loss only in $D$.
 However, we found that this approach often leads to non-physical (near) discontinuities close to $A$ and $B$ in practice.
-Because the variational expression in Ref.~\citenum{chen_discovering_2023} was otherwise the same as \eqref{eq:vcn_loss}, with $u$ represented by a neural network, we follow them and term \eqref{eq:vcn_loss} the variational committor-based neural network (VCN) loss function; by extension, we term \eqref{eq:evcn_loss} the exact VCN (EVCN).
+We have therefore included these boundary penalties, as in Refs.~\citenum{li_semigroup_2022} and~\citenum{megias_iterative_2025}.
+Following Refs.~\citenum{chen_discovering_2023} and~\citenum{megias_iterative_2025}, we term \eqref{eq:vcn_loss} the variational committor-based neural network (VCN) loss function; by extension, we term \eqref{eq:evcn_loss} the exact VCN (EVCN).

 We now explicitly show that these loss functions are variational by analyzing how errors in the committor affect transition rate estimates.
 The EVCN loss function \eqref{eq:evcn_loss} is minimized when $u = q$ and $\tilde{L}_\tau(q) = \Phi$ for all $\tau$.
 By adding a perturbation $\eta$ to $q$, we have